Search

 Airbus

-Airbus manufactures aircraft at multiple facilities in Europe, China, and soon, the United States.
+Airbus manufactures aircraft at multiple facilities in Europe, China and the United States.
 Airbus’ two main manufacturing complexes in Europe are in Toulouse, France, and Hamburg, Germany.
 In Toulouse, Airbus assembles its A320, A330, A350, and A380 aircraft.
 The location in Hamburg assembles members of the A320 family of aircraft (A318/319/320/321) as well as painting and final delivery of A380 aircraft.
 Airbus also assembles members of the A320 family in Tianjin, China.
-Soon Airbus will begin assembling A320 family aircraft in Mobile, Alabama in the United States.

 There are a few ways to track new airplanes from Airbus.
 The first is by setting a callsign filter for “AIB”.
 This will filter for Airbus aircraft that are still undergoing testing before delivery to a customer.
 The second involves setting airport filters, which can capture both test and delivery flights.
+To track just A220 aircraft, set an aircraft filter for either “BCS1” or “BCS3”.
 The airport codes for Airbus aircraft are:

 To see the flights between factories in Toulouse and Hamburg, set an airport filter for both airports.